-The aim of the National Mortality Case Record Review programme is to improve understanding and learning about problems and processes in healthcare associated with mortality, and also to share best practice.
-The programme will help healthcare professionals to identify themes and address deficiencies in processes and patient care.
+The National Mortality Case Record Review (NMCRR) programme's aim is to improve understanding and learning about problems and processes in healthcare associated with mortality, and also to share best practice.
+It will also help healthcare professionals to identify themes and address deficiencies in processes and patient care.

 Once the standardised review process is implemented within governance and quality improvement structures, hospitals, staff, patients and families will benefit from better care, outcomes and confidence in an open and honest culture.